Welcome to 2020. (No Barbara Walters meme needed because I didn't use her actual intro tag).

 And write with vigor and, hopefully, an iota of passion.

-Writing, however, is a constant presence in my life.
+Writing, however, is a constant presence.
 Whether it's in the form of a novella, a fantasy novel, a play, sports articles, or my own private journals, writing is something I try to sit down and do every day.
 It could be five minutes of jumbled thoughts.
 It could be free writing for an hour.

 This past year was a good one, on the writing front.
 The first reading of my newest full-length play, Half Past Midnight, had a staged reading with Alley Repertory Theater in May.
 Work continues on this play, with a rewrite being about halfway complete.
 I hope to have another reading by summer and, from there, submit the play out into the world (though I have submitted the first version to a couple of places already).